firebirdberlin/nightdream/docs/faq/faq_en.md

 Videos or images in any other format are not displayed.
 It is currently not possible to select individual images for the slideshow.

-### How can I choose a selection of images
+### How can I select images

-For Android Lollipop (version 5.0) and above a folder can be selected for display.
+For Android Lollipop (version 5.0) and above a folder can be selected for displaying images.
 It is currently not possible to select individual images for the slide show.
 It is recommended to create your own folder and copy the images you like for the slide show into this folder.
 For Android Versions below Lollipop the device's photo directory is selected automatically.